-Chief Kiesno was one of the most powerful chiefs on the Columbia at the time of the fur trade and American settlement.
+Chief Kiesno was one of the most powerful chiefs on the Columbia River at the time of the fur trade and American settlement.
 He was related to tribes throughout the lower Columbia region.
 He is well documented in numerous encounters with a number of explorers, fur traders, and settlers.
-His time spanned the whole of the early colonization of Oregon and ends about the time, 1848, when there is a transition to Oregon as an official US territory.
+His time spanned the whole of the early colonization of Oregon and ends in 1848, when he passes.
+There is then a transition to Oregon as an official U.S. territory.
 It is probable that he is the model for the figure of Chief Multnomah fictionalized by Frederick Balch in his book Bridge of the Gods, a romanticized fictional account of the colonization of the region.
 Here are some of the historic quotes about him.

 Chief Kiesno (his name has also been spelled Keasno, Casino, Kiyasnu, Q’iesnu, Ciasno, Cassino, and Casanov, Ke-ez-a-no) was an important Multnomah-Wakanasisi Chinookan leader in the Wapato Valley (Portland Basin).
 Throughout the fur trade era (1810-1840’s), he had the respect of the Hudson’s Bay Company, the Pacific Fur Company, and the North West Company.
 Well connected through intertribal marriage to other groups on the Columbia and Willamette Rivers, he was the highest profile leader west of the Cascades from 1830, when Chief Comcomly (Clatsop Chinook) died, and until his death in 1848.